Retention in the Program

 • A final grade of F in any course (lecture and/or lab) results in automatic dismissal from the program.

-• Students engaging in any unethical practices as outlined by the policies of the University of Maryland Eastern Shore, Code of Conduct of the American Physical Therapy Association, and State or Federal laws may be dismissed from the program.
+• Students engaging in any unethical practices as outlined by the policies of University of Maryland Eastern Shore, Code of Conduct of American Physical Therapy Association, and State or Federal laws may be dismissed from the program.

-• Students who have been dismissed for academic reasons and students who have had to withdraw for personal reasons may seek readmission by submitting a letter of request to the department.
+• Students who have had to withdraw for personal reasons may seek readmission by submitting a letter of intent to the Department Chair at the time the withdrawal is requested and follow the Graduate School Policies for Readmission.